 Rongai is one of Kilimanjaro’s easier routes as, like Marangu, it is a slow, gradual climb without steep ascents.
 Rongai is also less busy and more remote than the more popular routes.
 And when Rongai eventually merges with Marangu at Kibo Huts, it may feel like more of a “private” trek to Kibo Huts.

-The recommended minimum length is six days.
+The recommended minimum length is 6 days.
 The route does not generally offer the chance to “climb high, sleep low”, so we have incorporated an acclimatisation day.
-As a result, the route takes a total of seven days to increase the success rate.
+As a result, the route takes a total of 7 days to increase the success rate and acclimatisation.

 Rongai is typically more expensive than Machame and Marangu due to the extra transport from Moshi to the north side of the mountain.

 Lemosho is also one of the newest routes.
 It was originally made as an improved version of the Shira route, but differs in that it is longer and the first night is spent lower than Shira, making it more acclimatisation-friendly.